-Playing Alphabet Match with the Puzzle Pieces
+1. Playing Alphabet Match with the Puzzle Pieces

 First decide how many of the letters your child will start with.
 The complete set of 26 letter and picture cards may be too many, depending upon the age and development of your child.
-You could start with the game cards that correspond to the letters of your child’s name, or choose just five to ten letters to explore each time you play.
-To play, mix up the pieces, displaying them face up on the table top – I like to line up the letter cards in alphabetical order and then mix up the picture cards.
+You could instead start with the game cards that correspond to the letters of your child’s name, or choose just five to ten letters to explore each time you play.

-Playing Memory Match/Concentration Game with the Pieces
+2. Playing Memory Match/Concentration Game with the Pieces

 This is a fun extension for children who are familiar with the matching game above.
 It’s also fun for small groups of children to play together.
-Before starting play, lay all of the cards (both letter and picture cards) face down on the table.
+Before starting play, lay all of the cards being used (both letter and picture cards) face down on the table.

 The game ends when all of the pairs have been found.
 The player with the most matching pairs is the winner.